Short Term Scientific Mission (STSM) Applications under COST Action CM1306

 Duration, Eligibility and Funding

-The permitted length of stay is 5-90 days and the STSM and its Final Report need to be completed within a single grant period (for this period, the STSM and final Report must be completed by 30th April 2017).
+The permitted length of stay is 5-90 days and the STSM and its Final Report need to be completed within a single grant period (for this period, the STSM and final Report must be completed by 30th April 2018).
 Preference will be given to ECIs and PhD students, with further considerations of country and gender balance.
-One of either the group PI of the home or the host laboratory must be a member of COST Action CM1306.
-Both lab must belong to countries associated with the Action itself.
+The group PI of the home or the host laboratory must be members of COST Action CM1306 and both countries must be eligible Participating COST Countries.
+Awards cannot be made for visits already started and awards will be announced within two weeks of the above deadlines.

 Funding guidelines: up to 500 Euros per week accommodation/subsistence + economy travel by most economical route to a maximum total budget of 2500 Euros per STSM.
 It is the responsibility of the STSM awardee to ensure that only eligible incurred costs are claimed.